FAIMER logo

 United States

-Mary Beth Scallen (known as “MB”) is a professional stage actor, writer of mystery fiction, and educational consultant.
+Mary Beth Scallen (known as “MB”) is a professional stage actor, freelance writer, and educational consultant.
 She lives just outside Philadelphia, Pennsylvania in the United States.
 She has coached business executives, teachers, and medical professionals on effective verbal and physical communication skills, and ways to help students take enthusiastic charge of their own learning.
-She works regularly with FAIMER, Trident Publishing Holdings, People’s Light (a professional company outside of Philadelphia), and numerous other city theaters.
+She works regularly with FAIMER, People’s Light (a professional company outside of Philadelphia), and numerous other city theaters.
 She has taught at Temple University, West Chester University, and the University of Pennsylvania.
-She lives with her partner Tom, a theatre stage manager; and their pets, an old, sleepy dog named Brody, and a young, naughty cat named Dexter.
+She lives with her partner, Tom, a theatre stage manager, and their very naughty cat Dexter.

 Global Faculty/Project Advisor